 Amateur Long Drive™ World Championship Rules and Guidelines

 Please note: Changes were made (and clarifications were added) to these rules and guidelines on January 9, 2018.

 Amateur Long Drive™

 Any amateur is eligible for ALDC competition. *Professional long drive competitors are not allowed to compete but, may perform in exhibition rounds.

-ALDC divisions shall include Youth Male, Youth Female, Adult Male, Adult Female, Senior Male, Senior Female, Super Senior Male, and Super Senior Female, PGA Professional Male, and PGA Professional Female.
-PGA Professionals of all ages will compete as one division.
+ALDC divisions shall include Youth Male, Youth Female, Adult Male, Adult Female, Senior Male, Senior Female, Super Senior Male, and Super Senior Female, and Adaptive Long Drive divisions.

 Youth 12 and under